-Located within the Athabasca basin, the resources in the Surmont lease (Figure 1) are currently estimated to approximately 20 Bbbl of bitumen in place.
+Located within the Athabasca basin, the Surmont lease resources are currently estimated to approximately 20 Bbbl of bitumen in place.
 The Surmont project will develop the oil sands (~8 API) by the means of the Steam Assisted Gravity Drainage process (SAGD).
-SAGD development projects for oil sands are characterized by a large number of horizontal wells required to maintain a production plateau of ~30 years.
+SAGD Oil sands developments projects are characterized by a large number of horizontal wells required to maintain a ~30 years production plateau.

 The reservoir, located within the McMurray Formation (Albo-Aptian), is primarily made of unconsolidated sandstones deposited in a fluvio-estuarine environment with high facies variability.
 As for most development projects in the Athabasca oil sands the resource evaluation historically relied on the delineation wells with very limited seismic input.
 The interpolation of well information in this highly heterogeneous reservoir environment remains a challenge, especially when dealing with a relatively low well density.